 Homeschooling for high school CAN be a lot of fun and offer lots of value, even in Canada!

 ON CLEARANCE: We do have a few NARHS “how-to” idea books about homeschooling during the high school years for sale since we used to distribute for these.
 The books are not up-to-date so some information about forms or requirements might have changed over the years.
 But the examples and helpful ideas are still very relevant and very helpful to anyone wanting some great ideas for how to be flexible and get an excellent high school education at home, studying things of value and interest to the individual student.
 Full Disclosure: Other than reselling these old titles, while quantities last, we are not affiliated as a business with NARHS.
 We do not earn any further compensation from mentioning them in our blog.
 However, we do personally recommend this organization to Canadian homeschoolers looking for options for the high school years.
-The link for these 2 titles will be posted here shortly.
+CLICK HERE TO SEE THOSE TWO HIGH SCHOOL PLANNING BOOKS IN OUR SHOP!

 However, my purpose in writing the above blog was to provide what our family understands to be true, to uphold the school professionals trying their best to be honest workers with what they have understood in their training and limitations, and not to raise potential false hope.
 Just because “some homeschoolers” have received credit doesn’t mean that we, as homeschool parents, should expect that this is a “right” for equality in our community, if it isn’t really something that has that kind of foundation officially.
 I want to offer ideas that work well and are peaceable, not confusing/inconsistent.